France eyes ‘British model’ ahead of Paris 2024 Paralympics

 One of the features of the British model has been the integration of disabled athletes into the federations in charge of each sport.

-France began doing the same in December 2016 after a decree issued by the sports ministry.
+France begun doing the same in December 2016 after a decree issued by the sports ministry.

 “What we want is to do sport together,” said Sophie Cluzel, French secretary of state for people with disabilities.